Report CIS - Pork (Meat of Swine) - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Imports in CIS

-In 2022, imports of pork in the CIS soared to X tons, jumping by 37% against the previous year's figure.
-Overall, imports, however, continue to indicate a deep reduction.
-The most prominent rate of growth was recorded in 2021 with an increase of 59%.
-The volume of import peaked at X tons in 2012; however, from 2013 to 2022, imports remained at a lower figure.
+In value terms, pork imports skyrocketed to $X in 2022.
+Overall, imports, however, recorded a abrupt shrinkage.
+The most prominent rate of growth was recorded in 2021 with an increase of X%.
+The level of import peaked at $X in 2013; however, from 2014 to 2022, imports remained at a lower figure.

 Imports by Country

-In value terms, Belarus ($X) constitutes the largest market for imported pork in the CIS, comprising 62% of total imports.
-The second position in the ranking was held by Moldova ($X), with a 12% share of total imports.
-It was followed by Armenia, with a 9.9% share.
+In value terms, Belarus ($X) constitutes the largest market for imported pork in the CIS, comprising X% of total imports.
+The second position in the ranking was held by Russia ($X), with an X% share of total imports.
+It was followed by Moldova, with an X% share.

 Import Prices by Country

-The import price in the CIS stood at $X per ton in 2022, reducing by -4.1% against the previous year.
-Overall, the import price recorded a noticeable downturn.
-The growth pace was the most rapid in 2017 when the import price increased by 18% against the previous year.
-Over the period under review, import prices hit record highs at $X per ton in 2014; however, from 2015 to 2022, import prices remained at a lower figure.
+The import price in the CIS stood at $X per ton in 2022, with a decrease of X% against the previous year.
+Over the period under review, the import price continues to indicate a pronounced downturn.
+The most prominent rate of growth was recorded in 2017 an increase of X% against the previous year.
+Over the period under review, import prices attained the peak figure at $X per ton in 2014; however, from 2015 to 2022, import prices failed to regain momentum.

 Average prices varied noticeably amongst the major importing countries.
-In 2022, major importing countries recorded the following prices: in Russia ($X per ton) and Kazakhstan ($X per ton), while Armenia ($X per ton) and Belarus ($X per ton) were amongst the lowest.
+In 2022, major importing countries recorded the following prices: in Kazakhstan ($X per ton) and Moldova ($X per ton), while Armenia ($X per ton) and Belarus ($X per ton) were amongst the lowest.

-From 2012 to 2022, the most notable rate of growth in terms of prices was attained by Kazakhstan (+2.6%), while the other leaders experienced a decline in the import price figures.
+From 2012 to 2022, the most notable rate of growth in terms of prices was attained by Kazakhstan (X%), while the other leaders experienced a decline in the import price figures.

 Source: IndexBox Platform